schilker/public/test.md

 **De-promotion works the same way.** Setting `ModelApprovalStatus=Rejected` on a dev version emits a native event the orchestrator's de-promote path consumes, propagating the rejection to stage/prod registries automatically.
 See "Rejection & De-promotion" for details.

-**Selection:** The inference pipeline selects the current `Approved` model with `StageStatus ∈ {Active, Release}` at execution time from the local registry.
+**Selection:** The inference pipeline selects the current `Approved` model with `StageStatus=Release` at execution time from the local registry.
 A model-version change requires no CDK redeploy and no pipeline upsert — the next scheduled run picks it up.

 ---